linkedweb/full-auth-api/README.md

 -   to have this work in your production environment, do the following:
     -   under `Authorized JavaScript origins`, add `https://your-domain.com`
     -   under `Authorized redirect URIs`, add `https://your-domain.com/auth/google`
--   go to facebook developers at [Facebook](https://developers.facebook.com)
+-   go to facebook developers [HERE](https://developers.facebook.com)
 -   navigate to `My Apps`, click on `Create App`, then click `Set up Facebook Login`, then click `Next`
 -   select `Website` and `No, I'm not building a game`, then click `Next`
 -   fill in your app name, then click `Create app`